docsdevbr/symfony-doc-pt-br/mailer.rst

 The ``MAILER_DSN`` isn't a *real* address: it's a convenient format that offloads most of the configuration work to mailer.
-The ``sendgrid`` scheme activates the SendGrid provider that you just installed, which knows all about how to deliver messages via SendGrid.
+The ``sendgrid`` scheme activates the SendGrid provider that you installed, which knows all about how to deliver messages via SendGrid.
 The *only* part you need to change is the ``KEY`` placeholder.